1966

 Morality

 - Fanny Hill is legalized in the USA, see Memoirs v.
-Massachusetts.
+Massachusetts

-- Pope Paul VI abolishes the Index Librorum Prohibitorum.
+- Abolition of the Index Librorum Prohibitorum

 Architecture and design